 2. Not Solving Questions on Paper

 Very often, you will mentally or partially solve a complicated problem.
 This will almost always lead to errors and can cause negative marks.
 This is especially true in numerical or multi-step questions.
-You have a rough sheet and even if something appears simple it is preferable to write down every calculation in order to preserve the integrity of the answer.
+You have a rough sheet, and even if something appears simple, it is preferable to write down every calculation in order to preserve the integrity of the answer.
 Writing steps can also help you backtrack and check all the work you did if you are uncertain about an answer later in the process.

 3. Misreading Questions

 Due to a lack of time, it is easy for candidates to skip an important aspect of the question; be aware of the details that the major concept is based on.
-Variations in units and wording can make all the difference to arriving at the correct or incorrect answer.
+Variations in units and wording can make all the difference in arriving at the correct or incorrect answer.
 Before reading through the question twice.
 Getting in the habit of taking your time to read questions in a specific way will help stop you from making unnecessary mistakes.

 4. Ignoring Exam Instructions